foresightJ/Subscription/README.md

-## SubScription App
+# SubScription App
+A simple CRUD Application to keep track of all your endless Subs/bills You add all your re-occurrent subscriptions and keep track of the next and previous payment

-# Technologies Used
+## Technologies Used
 **React**
-# A simple RCRUD Application
+**Express**
+**Bootstrap**

 In the project directory, you can run: